Today: a contemplation, rather than a quote.

 I’ve been depressed many times, and most recently was diagnosed clinically and saw a psychologist.

 I’ve been injured badly along the way of my sporting and fitness achievements.
 Basketball gave me a broken wrist and a dodgy knee.
 Running, and in particular training for the marathon gifted me with strained ITB’s, torn hamstrings, torn calves, Achilles tendonitis (I couldn’t walk for two days after finishing my marathon).
 Surfing kindly delivered torn rotator cuffs.
-On the other hand, if you are seriously injured in an accident you can visit and have some free consultations at Law Office Of William W. Hurst.

 My work on computers and as a photographer has led to challenges with my back and neck, and a new wrist injury.